jtv/libpqxx/include/pqxx/doc/prepared-statement.md

 manually using direct SQL queries.
 Always use the functions provided by libpqxx.

-Prepared statements are not necessarily defined on the backend right away.
-It's usually done lazily.
-This means that you can prepare statements before the connection is fully established, and that it's relatively cheap to pre-prepare lots of statements that you may or may not not use during the session.
-On the other hand, it also means that errors in a prepared statement may not show up until you first try to invoke it.
-Such an error may then break the transaction it occurs in.

 A performance note: There are cases where prepared statements are actually slower than plain SQL.
 Sometimes the backend can produce a better execution plan when it knows the parameter values.
 For example, say you've got a web